 Do you think that in future we will have to prepare ourselves for more protests by the local population in cities and areas that are heavily frequented by tourists?
 Which concepts from this dilemma do you see as particularly promising?

-On the other hand, there are regions and neighbourhoods that hardly benefit from tourism, although they also have something to offer.
+On the other hand, some regions and neighbourhoods hardly benefit from tourism, although they also have something to offer.
 This could be remedied by a decentralisation strategy.
 For example, the city of Paris has recently begun to attract tourists to the multi-cultural outskirts of the city.
 Instead of always only Berlin it could be Leipzig; instead of New York Baltimore, and so on.

 If it were in your hands, what should tourism look like in 2030?